gknutson1/solapi/README.md

 A game of solitare, built off of astro and the [Deck of Cards API](https://deckofcardsapi.com/).

+## How to play
+Click on a card to select it.
+Delete it again to unselect it.
+Click on a different card while a card is selected to make a move.
+Cards cannot be dragged.

 ## Citations

 Card images sourced from